New design 2017;

 The tubes are eady for use now.

-But you have to drill an air opening in the end cap of the plant hole tube.
+- Drill an air opening in the tube, a few centimeters (1 to 2 inch) below the end cap.
 So garden earth easily goes in and out of the tube.
-See also D1) Remark 2.

 E)# Making (narrow, small, thin) tubes